 British engineering legends Dualit are one of those rare companies proving to us that the old adage ‘they don’t make ‘em like they used to’ isn’t always the case.
 They’ve been around since 1945, and the durable toasters in their Classic range are designed for durability and repair.
 The toasters are still handbuilt in West Sussex - each toaster has the name of the person who assembled it on its underside.

 This father and son company believe firmly in well-made products that are made to last, and they have a slough of awards to prove it.
-That, and endless testimonials from people who have had their toasters for years - generations even - and still making perfect toast.
+That, and endless testimonials from people who have had their classic toasters for years - generations even - and still making perfect toast.

-Originally designed for the catering industry, Dualit toasters have been made to withstand the demands of a commercial kitchen.
+Originally designed for the catering industry, Dualit classic toasters have been made to withstand the demands of a commercial kitchen.
 However, their performance and longevity, combined with a beautiful utilitarian design, has caused them to become incredibly popular as a domestic product too.
 To this day, the Dualit Classic Toaster is considered a design icon - and half of all Dualit products are still bought by commercial restaurants and hotels.

-In stark contrast to the prevailing trend of planned obsolescence we’re seeing in all sorts of appliances, Dualit products are made to be repaired, not thrown away.
+In stark contrast to the prevailing trend of planned obsolescence we’re seeing in all sorts of appliances, items from Dualit's Classic range are made to be repaired, not thrown away.
 Because the toasters are hand-built by people and not machines, each part is held together with visible screws.
 This system not only makes the toaster robust, it’s also easy to disassemble and repair - a service Dualit provides for a very fair fee.
 Spare parts are also readily available on Dualit’s website, so if you’re handy, you can even do it yourself.